-London's 10 Best Boutique Hotels in London
+London's 10 Best Boutique Hotels

-Best Boutique Hotels in London
+The Best Boutique Hotels in London

 - Where better to start than at Blakes?
 In a quiet residential street behind South Kensington its home is an imposing but discreet building with 41 rooms.
 Still one of the best boutique hotels in London, actress, Gwyneth Paltrow described it as "a super-chic design hotel but comfortable and sexy" and she pretty well nails it.
 Some of the classic darker rooms with their rich fabrics and Eastern art will be a little too opium den for some tastes but there are brighter, whiter rooms which are equally luxurious.
 The cocktail bar and restaurant are well thought-of.

-Best Boutique Hotels in London’s West End
+The Best Boutique Hotels in London’s West End

 - On the other side of Oxford Street, Hazlitt's is where to head for if you want to stay in one of the most characterful of our best boutique hotels in London.
 Within this row of Georgian houses you’ll find bedrooms decorated with antique furniture, busts and portraits.
 And the nightlife of Soho is just outside your door.